Stack Teardowns · Issue 02 · Web track · Desktop

 |---|---|---|---|

-The headline above-the-fold banner (ad_bnr_atf_01) was attempted by all eleven bidders during the session.
+The headline above-the-fold banner (ad_bnr_atf_01) was attempted by 12 bidders across 1,112 attempts.
+Five responses landed inside tmax (from Rubicon 3, TTD 1, PubMatic 1).
+Zero of those responses won.
 The breakdown of responses vs timeouts on this single slot is the cleanest illustration of the structural problem.

 Total attempts